 4. Update the bathroom

 This doesn’t have to be a complete overhaul, if you don’t want it to, of course.
 Most people overlook the fact that a simple remodel to a bathroom can be inexpensive and done over the weekend.
 A complete bathroom remodel can costs thousands of dollars, and depending on your budget and your goals, you can go as little or as big as you want.
 For minor updates to a bathroom, consider a new shower head or a simple plumbing fixture, such as a faucet or a sink that can immediately change the look and function immediately.
 Replacing a leaky faucet or changing an outdated vanity are also quick and affordable options.
-If you’re embarking on a bathroom remodel, which on average typically costs between $5,000-$13,000, there are some things to consider before doing so.
+If you’re embarking on a bathroom remodel, keep in mind that average cost is typically between $5,000-$13,000.

 5. Let there be light